MichaelFisher1997/staticfish-cli/README.md

 ## Usage

-The primary functionality is handled by the `google-search` subcommand.
+The CLI has two primary subcommands: `google-search` and `dump`.

 ### `google-search`

 This command executes the search and data collection process.
-It requires three flags to operate: your Google Maps API key and the credentials for your PostgreSQL database.

 #### Flags